Diode: Reverse-recovery effect

 Following the end of forwarding conduction in a p–n type diode, a reverse current can flow for a short time.
 The device does not attain its blocking capability until the mobile charge in the junction is depleted.

 The effect can be significant when switching large currents very quickly.
 A certain amount of "reverse recovery time" t_{r} (on the order of tens of nanoseconds to a few microseconds) may be required to remove the reverse recovery charge Q_{r} from the diode.
-During this recovery time, the diode can actually conduct in the reverse direction.
+During this recovery time, the diode can conduct in the reverse direction.
 This might give rise to a large current in the reverse direction for a short time while the diode is reverse biased.
 The magnitude of such a reverse current is determined by the operating circuit (i.e., the series resistance) and the diode is said to be in the storage-phase.
 In certain real-world cases it is important to consider the losses that are incurred by this non-ideal diode effect.
 However, when the slew rate of the current is not so severe (e.g. Line frequency) the effect can be safely ignored.
 For most applications, the effect is also negligible for Schottky diodes.

 The reverse current ceases abruptly when the stored charge is depleted; this abrupt stop is exploited in step recovery diodes for the generation of extremely short pulses.